guimilan/Semantic-Image-Segmentation/README.md

 ## 1. Image sets

 For the purpose of training the network, the MS Coco dataset will be used [1].
-It contains a wide range of pictures displaying common objects, such as the sample below.
+It contains a wide range of pictures displaying common objects, such as the sample below, as well as the ground truth containing each image's  segmentation masks.

+Sample image from Coco

 It is expected that the image quantity and diversity will enable the model to capture general features.
 This should, in turn, allow fine tuning on smaller datasets to achieve reasonable performance.
 Two such datasets include Polyp-7, comprised of segmented medical images by the Computer Vision Center (CVC) of Barcelona[2], and CamVid[3], which provides segmented videos and still images of public streets during daylight.